StevenBlack/vocab/README.md

 point of exhaustion or death.

+### suerza
+n. a feeling of quiet amazement that you exist at all; a sense of gratitude that you were even born in the first place, that you somehow emerged alive and breathing despite all odds, having won an unbroken streak of reproductive lotteries that stretches all the way back to the beginning of life itself.
+(Dictionary of Obscure Sorrows)

 ### sui generis
 A Latin phrase for "unique" or "one of a kind."
 Opposite of generic.